Charlie Gould: Pre-professional baseball

-Known as a hard-working, affable man, and one of the best humored men in the game, he played every game in 1868, and all but one 1869.
-His fielding prowess was so well known that fellow players began calling him 'the bushel-basket'.

-Cincinnati 1869–70
+Cincinnati (1869–1870)

 When the NABBP permitted professionalism for 1869, Red Stockings manager, Harry Wright, kept Gould and three other players from his 1868 team, then filled the rest with eastern players to complete the team.
 Gould was the only Cincinnatian, and the only 6 ft player on the team.
-Cal McVey was the only other player even from the midwest.
+Cal McVey was the only other player even from the Midwest.
 Gould's salary for that season was $800, and offensively, batted third in the line-up.

 The Red Stockings toured the continent undefeated in 1869 and may have been the strongest team in 1870, but the club dropped professional baseball after the second season.

-National Association 1871–75
+National Association (1871–1875)

 Harry Wright was hired to organize a new team in Boston, where he signed Gould and two other Red Stockings for 1871.
 Wright brought along the nickname, too.
 Charlie Gould remained two seasons at first base for the new Boston Red Stockings, so he was part of the club's and Boston's first championship team.
 In 1872, he led the National Association in triples with eight.
 He was replaced for 1873 by Jim O'Rourke who would be one of the biggest stars in the game for the next twenty years.

-After four seasons as the regular first baseman on great professional teams, Gould was a marginal player, a regular player only for teams struggling to remain in business, not contend for the championship.
-Baltimore and New Haven in the last two NA seasons achieved more than some but they were big losers on the field.
-New Haven made him captain, so he had most of the duties of a modern field manager and he gets manager's credit in the historical record.

 On September 5, 1871, Gould hit the first grand slam in professional baseball history.